 One of the first things to consider is inserting or increasing the amount of insulation in the walls around your garage, especially the exterior walls that are most likely to be exposed to heat.
 If your garage already has drywall in place, you can consider blown-in insulation.
 If your garage isn’t finished and doesn’t have drywall, then consider installing Batt insulation.
 It’s cheap and easy to install, but you’ll want to cover it with drywall to prevent children or pets from messing with it.

 Another option is to install new weatherstripping around your garage door and the windows.
-This may be especially effective if your home is older since the weatherstripping that’s already in place has likely worn out after years of use.
+This fix is an affordable way to insulate your garage without extensive labor, and it may be especially effective if your home is older, since the weatherstripping that’s already in place has likely worn out after years of use.
 New weatherstripping will improve the garage’s seal, preventing hot air from slipping in through cracks and crevices around the door or windows.

-Insulating the ceiling of your garage is also an option to improve your garage’s overall insulation, especially if your garage ceiling isn’t finished.
-You can take this opportunity to finish the ceiling with drywall, but if you don’t want to spend the money or time on an extensive project, you can simply staple Batt insulation along the ceiling and then set it in place using netting designed to hold insulation where you want it.
+Working on the ceiling of your garage is also an option to improve your garage’s overall insulation, especially if your garage ceiling isn’t finished.
+You can take this opportunity to finish the ceiling with drywall, but if you don’t want to spend the money or time on an extensive project, you can simply staple Batt insulation along the ceiling.
+Set the Batt insulation in place using netting designed to hold it where you want it.